Global payments behemoth Visa says it is working on a protocol that can enable the sending of digital currencies across multiple blockchains.

 According to the payments giant, NFTs will be a prominent aspect of multiple facets of the global economy.

 “We think NFTs will play an important role in the future of retail, social media, entertainment, and commerce.
-To help our clients and partners participate, we need a firsthand understanding of the infrastructure requirements for a global brand to purchase, store, and leverage an NFT.”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+To help our clients and partners participate, we need a firsthand understanding of the infrastructure requirements for a global brand to purchase, store, and leverage an NFT.”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Follow us on Twitter, Facebook and Telegram